How HashCore Toolkit Works

 Automatic detection of ASIC miners on the network

-HashCore automatically discovers ASIC miners by scanning specified IP ranges or using network broadcast protocols.
+HashCore automatically discovers ASIC miners by scanning specified IP ranges and guided local network discovery workflows supported by the devices you operate.
 When a miner is detected, HashCore identifies the model, firmware version, and current configuration.

 Discovery Methods